justgameartik/Data-cross-with-gcn/README.md

 In result, there will be graphs of data from downloader.sinp.msu.ru in the moment of GRB trigger time from gcn circulars in two scales: 2000s and 240s.

 # TODO:
-- add saving of circulars if they have not been saved yet, work with saved ones (this is much faster: ~1.5s on 1 circular get request)
 - add circularId on the graph
+- change draw logic
--? add new satellites
+- add new satellites?
--? add check if time interval is invalid
+- add check if time interval is invalid?